Etejerina/a-walk-in-python/day_3.md

 False
 ```

-If statements use booleans to continue with one part of the code or the other but we'll see that later...
+'If' statements use booleans to continue with one part of the code or the other but we'll see that later...

-But at this point I feel the need to intriduce **Truthy** and **Falsy** values.
+But at this point I feel the need to introduce **Truthy** and **Falsy** values.
 These are non-boolean values that can count, or be evaluated, as True or False.

 We can see that, when we try to cast some values...